 Last month’s issue: SDG 3, Responsible consumption and production

-Last month’s issue focuses on SDG 3 and demonstrates how corporations can become more sustainable in their production by embracing novel technology.
+Last month’s issue focuses on SDG 3 and demonstrates how corporations can become more sustainable in their production by embracing novel technology and therefore, innovating sustainability.
 You can download the full report here.

 With climate change getting too obvious to ignore, regulators are becoming stricter, but so are customers, employees, and investors.
 As a result, how a company is managing its carbon footprint, and energy approach overall, is maturing into a top-tier operational issue.